boubounokefalos/Ender_SW/README.md

 ## Credits

 - Ofc to Triano for his awesome design and all the valuable help, info and support.
+- To marcel#0874 for his original idea of the sticky endcaps.
 - To all of this awesome community of people.
+- To Voron design team for all the valuable resources and the solid base.

 ## Disclaimer